 The county is also responsible for road and bridge maintenance in unincorporated areas, maintaining public records, collecting property taxes, issuing vehicle registrations and transfers, registering voters, conducting elections, and providing health and social services to indigent county residents.

-The county tax rate is currently .180785 cents per $100 of assessed value.
-This is a rate reduction from 2017, and the ninth tax rate cut since 1998.
-In fact, the county property tax rate has not increased in 25 years, and this rate is projected to remain constant through 2019.
+The county tax rate is currently .174951 cents per $100 of assessed value.
+This is a rate reduction from 2018, and the tenth tax rate cut since 1998.
+In fact, the county property tax rate has not increased in 27 years, and this rate is projected to remain constant through 2020.
 In 2008, Commissioners Court approved a 5-percent homestead exemption.
 In addition, Collin County's bond rating has maintained an AAA status since 2000 and is one of only four Texas counties to have this exceptional rating.

 The county courthouse, which opened in the fall of 2007, is located in the county seat of McKinney, and houses the district courts, district attorney's office, law library, district clerk and additional services.
 The facility was approved by voters through a